Ced30/GGL-Documentation/API/GGL_instance/parent_GGL_container.md

 # Class parent_GGL_container

-base button container, contains GGL_sub elements,	which are shown and interactable only if "elements_active" is set to true.
+Base button container, contains GGL_sub elements,	which are shown and interactable only if "elements_active" is set to true.

 # Relevant Methods